Capitains/flask-capitains-nemo/docs/Nemo.plugin.rst

 Various other core parameters : render, clear assets and static folder
 **********************************************************************

-- Plugin.render() view brings a new stack of values to the variables that are sent to the template (cf. :ref:`renderWorkflow`). ``HAS_AUGMENT_RENDER`` is the class variable that when set to True will make Nemo aware of the existence of the function.
+- Plugin.render() view brings a new stack of values to the variables that are sent to the template (cf. :ref:`renderWorkflow <renderWorkflow>`). ``HAS_AUGMENT_RENDER`` is the class variable that when set to True will make Nemo aware of the existence of the function.
 - ``CLEAR_ASSETS`` clears registered defaults assets in Nemo assets dictionary.
 - ``STATIC_FOLDER`` overwrites original Nemo static folder.
 It is recommended not to make too much use of it except if you do not need any of the original Nemo assets.